ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Then the Lead Attesting Environment combines the Attestation Results into the final Evidence of the whole Composite Attester which is sent off to the remote Verifier, which might treat the claims obtained from the local Attestation Results as if they were Evidence.
-In this situation, the local Verifier may need to be trusted by the Endorser and Verifier Owner before getting the Endorsements and Appraisal Policies.
-One explicit way to establish such trust may be the Lead Attester first generates Evidence about its trustworthiness and sends this Evidence to the remote Verifier for evaluating.
+In this situation, the trust model described in {{trustmodel}} is also suitable for the local verifier.

 # Topological Models {#overview}